Paint Ideas for Walls — 29 Inspiring Ways Designers Use Paint in Modern Homes

 'Here, we used the same color paint on both the trim and ceiling, so the floral wallpaper was the star of the room with the lovely architectural woodwork details clearly taking the backseat,' says Emilie.
 'If we had highlighted the casework in a separate paint color, the room would risk feeling overwhelming or chaotic with each element vying for the front stage.'

-22. Embrace the trend for glossy finishes
+26. Embrace the trend for glossy finishes

-Inspiration for paint ideas are everywhere and borrowing from your favorite restaurants and design-led haunts is an exciting way to bring a little bit of that social buzz home.
+Inspiration for paint ideas is everywhere and borrowing from your favorite restaurants and design-led haunts is an exciting way to bring a little bit of that social buzz home.
 Take this space for instance, drenched in gloss paint that uplifts the vibe of the interior.

-'The color palette was inspired by Grand Sicilian Manorhouses,' says Andy Goodwin, founder of Fettle.
+'The color palette was inspired by Grand Sicilian Manorhouses,' says Andy Goodwin, founder of Fettle Design.
 'We utilized pale yellow polished plaster with a high gloss finish and applied it with a brush to ensure that the strokes create movement and texture.
 Using high gloss paint finishes helps to ensure the available natural light bounces around the room.'

 Painted floorboards are a classic look, and you can create so many looks to suit your style from super simple whitewashed boards to checkerboard flooring or stripes as can be seen here.

-'To effectively paint floor boards keep in mind that good preparation is the key to a good result,' says Julia Mack, founder of Julia Mack Design.
+'To effectively paint floorboards keep in mind that good preparation is the key to a good result,' says Julia Mack, founder of Julia Mack Design.
 'To start, determine the existing top finish then remove it by trying a mix of hot water and soap for a wax finish or for polyurethane.
-Start by hand sanding, being certain not to scratch the floor boards.
-If this proves to be an impossible task, contact a professional who can come in with a professional operator and the precise machinery for your project.
+Start by hand sanding, being certain not to scratch the floorboards.
+If this proves to be an impossible task, contact a professional who can come in with a professional operator and the precise machinery for your project.'

-Once that is complete and the space is broom clean, apply paint following the lengths of the floor boards as evenly as possible with a 4" roller followed by a wide brush in a feathering manor, being mindful not to mistakenly touch the baseboards with paint.
-Let dry overnight then do a light sanding and vacuuming followed by an even and smooth second coat.'
+Once prepared, you can then, apply paint following the lengths of the floorboards as evenly as possible.
+Use 'a 4" roller followed by a wide brush in a feathering manner, being mindful not to mistakenly touch the baseboards with paint,' adds Julia.
+'Let dry overnight then do a light sanding and vacuuming followed by an even and smooth second coat.'

-24. Use paint to revive old furniture
+28. Use paint to revive old furniture

-'There are lots of paint options for repainting furniture so think carefully about the intended use for your piece,' says Julia.
+'There are lots of paint options for repainting furniture so think carefully about the intended use for your piece,' says Julia Mack.
 'Latex is the most widely available paint but if your piece is prone to heavy use, like kitchen chairs for example, odds are that you'll get chips on a regular basis.
 Consider instead an eco friendly chalk or milk paint, both which are less heavy than a traditional latex.
 Plan to apply several coats until you get the desired finish and keep in mind that it dries fast giving you a chance to easily build in both depth of color and texture.'

-25. Go paintless and embrace a raw plaster finish
+29. Go paintless and embrace a raw plaster finish

 Raw limewash paint walls have a beautiful texture and inject a subtle, earthy wash of color to your home.
 They provide a wonderful canvas for brighter colors to shine too, from pastels to bold neons like in this light-filled bathroom by interior designers Holloway Li.